scrapinghub/spidermon/docs/source/expression-monitors.rst

 .. _how-to-create-expression-monitor:

-How to create a Expression Monitor
+How to create an expression monitor
 ==================================

 First of all you should have :ref:`enabled spidermon <enabling-spidermon>`.